ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-nodejs/README.md

 ## Prerequisite

-Ensure that the following prerequisites are in place:.
+Ensure that the following prerequisites are in place:

 	```javascript
 	var PushNotifications = require('bluemix-push-notifications').PushNotifications;
 	var Notification = require('bluemix-push-notifications').Notification;